AliceRivi14/Assignment3/README.md

 ### Assignment ###

 The assignment.launch file allows:
-* Launch the ?? node
+* Launch the UI, MODE1, MODE2 and MODE3 nodes

 Nodes